 - 2 large eggs room temperature

-- Preheat the oven to 350 F and line an 8×8 baking pan with parchment paper overhangs so you can easily remove the bars after baking.
+- Preheat the oven to 350℉/177℃ and line an 8×8" baking pan with parchment paper overhangs so you can easily remove the bars after baking.
 It helps to lightly grease the pan first so the parchment sticks.

-- Press the mixture into the bottom of the pan (I like to use the bottom of a measuring cup), taking care to press it into the sides and corners.
+- Press the mixture into the bottom of the pan, taking care to press it into the sides and corners.

 - Bake the crust for 8 minutes and allow to cool on a wire rack.

-- While the crust is cooling, mix the pumpkin and spices in a bowl until combined and set aside.
+- While the crust is cooling, mix the pumpkin and spices in a bowl and transfer to a piping bag or ziptop bag.

-- Pour the cream cheese mixture onto the cooled crust and spread evenly.
-Transfer the pumpkin mixture to a piping bag (Ziploc bag also works), cut a small opening and drizzle the pumpkin mixture over the top of the cheesecake layer.
+- Pour the cream cheese mixture onto the cooled crust and spread evenly, then drizzle the pumpkin mixture over the top of the cheesecake layer.
 Using a butter knife, swirl the pumpkin through the cheesecake mixture to create a marbling effect.

-- Bake the bars at 350 F for 45 minutes, or until the cheesecake is set but still jiggles in the center.
+- Bake the bars for 35-40 minutes, or until the cheesecake is set but still jiggles in the center.
 If the center looks sloshy in any way, continue baking.

-- Cool on a wire rack for 1 hour, then transfer to the fridge to cool overnight (or at least 3 hours), uncovered.
-Remove the bars from the pan using the parchment paper slings, cut into 9 (or 16) slices, and serve!
+- Cool on a wire rack for 1 hour, then transfer to the fridge to cool for at least 3 hours, uncovered.
+Remove the bars from the pan using the parchment paper slings, cut into 9 slices, and serve!